 In particular, appropriate care should be taken when a subject of care is identified in the alert as the content may contain PHI.
 There are many security and privacy concerns with mobile devices, including lack of physical control.
 Many common information technology uses of HTTP, including REST, are accessing far less sensitive information than health documents.
 These factors present an especially difficult challenge for the security model.
 It is recommended that application developers perform a Risk Assessment in the design of the applications, and that operational environment using mACM perform Risk Assessments in the design and deployment of the operational environment.

-An Alert Aggregator should not return any patient information in transaction Mobile Report Alert [ITI-84] or Query for Alert Status [ITI-85] unless proper authentication and communications security have been proven.
+An Alert Aggregator should not return any patient information in transaction Mobile Report Alert [ITI-84] or Query for Alert Status [ITI-85] without proper authentication and communications security.

 There are many reasonable methods of securing transactions.
 These security models can be layered in at the HTTP transport layer and do not modify the interoperability characteristics defined in the mACM Profile.

-42.5.1 Patient Safety Considerations

-If used beyond original use cases, patient safety risks may need to be assessed.

 42.6 mACM Cross Profile Considerations

 42.6.1 Health Worker Registry Services

-The Alert Reporter would receive great benefit from operating in a health care network that has a registry of health worker.
+The Alert Reporter would receive great benefit from operating in a health care network that has a registry of health workers.
 These registries can be used to create a list of enterprise IDs for health workers.
 Such a service for health workers could be provided, for example, by the:

 Care Services InfoManager in the Care Services Discovery (CSD) Profile